How do they compare?

 They can identify policy exceptions and even negotiate policy exceptions with the credit officer assessing your application because of the strong relationships they have with the lender.

 Not all brokers are the same though so have a read of the ‘What Is A Mortgage Broker?‘ page for some tips on choosing the right broker.

 A mortgage broker has to earn your trust

-For most Australians, there is safety in applying a bank that is “too big to fail” rather than a small business owner like a mortgage broker.
+For most Australians, there’s safety in applying with a bank that is “too big to fail” rather than a small business owner like a mortgage broker.

 Once people have worked with a mortgage broker, history and repeated surveys have shown that customers usually had a great experience and returned to a broker for their next home loan.

 Not sure if you can trust a broker?

 All mortgage brokers must hold an Australian Credit Licence (ACL) or be a credit representative under a wholesaler licence.